Southwest Notes: Edey, Rockets, Branham, Wesley, Williamson

 • The Rockets will play two preseason games in three days, facing the Jazz on Monday and Thunder on Wednesday.
 They’re viewing those contests as a measuring stick to see how much progress they’ve made during training camp, according to Jonathan Feigen of the Houston Chronicle.
 “I just want to go out, play hard, win, win the preseason games and get good momentum going into the season,” Jalen Green said.
 “The same way we’re playing here, we have to go out and play there.”

 • The Spurs have an Oct.
 31 deadline to pick up the contract options on guards Malaki Branham and Blake Wesley for the 2025/26 season.
-Wesley admits the pressure is on to perform well in training camp and if those options aren’t picked up, they’ll be looking at free agency next offseaason.
-“Everybody knows it’s a contract year,” he told Jeff McDonald of the San Antonio Express News.
+Wesley admits the pressure is on to perform well in training camp — if those options aren’t picked up, he and Branham will be looking at free agency next offseaason.
+“Everybody knows it’s a contract year,” Wesley told Jeff McDonald of the San Antonio Express-News.
 “We’re trying to win, trying to get better.
 There’s a lot of pressure.”